Protect ethnic communities from violence and abuse in Colombia

 The violence is getting worse, as massive displacements, confinement of communities, land mines and selective killings of Human Rights Defenders are continuing to happen.
 This has left in its wake an appalling toll of victims – disproportionately effecting members of Indigenous and Afro-descendant communities.

 The government needs to develop and implement urgent measures to guarantee the collective protection of indigenous and Afro-descendant collective territories in areas of armed conflict in Chocó.
+It also needs to urgently address the alarming situation of Human Rights Defenders and community leaders being assassinated and threatened.

 If we pressure the government to act now we will help ensure that the Peace Agreement moves forward and that Indigenous and Afro-descendant peoples from el Chocó are ensured their protection and participation in peace-building efforts.